 But changing that behavior, once it’s been learnt, is easier said than done.

-I, for one, hold my hands up to sometimes behaving in ways that I know perfectly well are unhealthy for my relationship and for me.
-I know I shouldn’t be behaving that way even whilst I’m doing so, but I just can’t seem to help myself.
+Sometimes you might behave in ways that you know perfectly well are unhealthy for your relationship and for you.
+You know you shouldn’t be behaving that way even whilst doing so, but you just can’t seem to help yourself.

 Luckily, however, there are plenty of tricks you can play on your brain to stop it from perpetuating negative behavior.